Dear children of God,

 You continue to be in our prayers.
 We miss you.

-Your pastors, in consultation with your elders, have decided that the services for Wednesday, March 25, and Sunday, March 29, will be online only.
-There will be no sign-ups to attend.
+Your pastors, in consultation with your elders, have decided that all services will be online only until further notice.

 To review where we are: